Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Pauli Operators and Normalizer Circuits over Abelian Groups

-In this paper we will be interested in classical simulations of normalizer circuits.
-To make meaningful statements about classical simulations one has to specify which classical descriptions of normalizer circuits are considered to be available.
+In this paper we will be interested in classical simulations of \textit{normalizer circuits}.
+To make meaningful statements about classical simulations one must first specify which \textit{classical descriptions} of normalizer circuits are considered to be available.
+In the case of Pauli operators over $G$ (which are particular examples of normalizer operations \cite{VDNest_12_QFTs}), we saw that it is possible to describe them using few (\polylog{\mathfrak{g}}) memory resources, by choosing their labels $(a,g,h)$ as standard encodings; this property holds for \textit{all} normalizer gates and---hence---circuits \cite{VDNest_12_QFTs}: all of them admit efficient classical descriptions.
 This is discussed next.

-First, a partial quantum Fourier transform is described by the set of systems $\mathbb{C}_{d_i}$ on which it acts nontrivially.
-Second, an automorphism gate is described by the matrix representation of the associated automorphism.
-Third, let $\xi$ be an arbitrary quadratic function.
+\begin{itemize} \item First, a partial quantum Fourier transform is described by the set of systems $\mathbb{C}_{d_i}$ on which it acts nontrivially. \item Second, an automorphism gate is described by the \textit{matrix representation} of the associated automorphism (cf.\ section \ref{section homo iso auto morphisms}). \item Third, let $\xi$ be an arbitrary quadratic function.
 Since $\xi(g)^{2\mathfrak{g}}=1$, there exists $n(g)\in\mathbb{Z}_{2\mathfrak{g}}$ such that $\xi(g) = \euler^{\pii n(g)/\mathfrak{g}}$ for every $g\in G$.
-It was shown in \cite{VDNest_12_QFTs} that the $O(m^2)$ integers $n(e^i)$ and $n(e^i+e^j)$ comprise an efficient description of $\xi$ and, thus, of the associated quadratic phase gate.
-Henceforth we will assume that all normalizer gates are specified in terms of the descriptions given above, which will be called their \emph{standard encodings}.
-Each standard encoding comprises polylog$(\mathfrak{g})$ bits.
+It was shown in \cite{VDNest_12_QFTs} that the $O(m^2)$ integers $n(e_i)$ and $n(e_i+e_j)$ comprise an efficient description of $\xi$ and, thus, of the associated quadratic phase gate. \end{itemize} Henceforth we will assume that all normalizer gates are specified in terms of the descriptions given above, which will be called their \emph{standard encodings}.
+The standard encoding of each type of gate comprises polylog$(\mathfrak{g})$ bits.
+The standard encoding of a normalizer circuits is the sequence of classical descriptions of its gates.